mburbage/redcircle/wp-content/plugins/google-analytics-for-wordpress/readme.txt

 4. Want more features? <a href="https://www.monsterinsights.com/?utm_source=wprepo&utm_medium=link&utm_campaign=liteversion">Purchase MonsterInsights Pro</a>!

 == Changelog ==
+= 7.10.4: January 29, 2019 =
+- Tweak: In rare cases, we had users who have installed badly coded plugins and themes which were not properly detecting admin side only scripts and styles when stripping version numbers.
+This causes problems when the browser cache should be cleared but is not because the query param is stripped, and results in users who get Javascript errors from mismatched dependencies.
+This release attempts to solve that problem for most affected users.

+= 7.10.3: January 9, 2019 =
+- New: The limited time (available until end of day Jan.
+13) Year in Review report is now available in the admin, which shows how your site performed last year and offers suggestions for 2020.
+- New: Integration with PrettyLinks for hosted files so viewing of files directly accessed can now be tracked.

+= 7.10.2: December 19, 2019 =
+- Fixed: Right to Left (RTL) language stylesheets are now properly loaded for the onboarding wizard.

+= 7.10.1: December 5, 2019 =
+- Fixed: We've tweaked how certain classes of errors are handled in our onboarding wizard to make it more intuitive for some uncommon setups.
+- Fixed: We've fixed a bug with the reports tooltip Javascript that sometimes threw an undefined error.
+- Fixed: We've adjusted the logic used to show the not-tracking warning for administrators.

+= 7.10.0: November 7, 2019 =
+- New: Welcome to Project Delight Phase 3!
+Over this and the next several major releases, we're going to be focusing on polishing MonsterInsights and it's addons.
+You can learn more about our Project Delight initative on our blog at monsterinsights.com/blog/.
+- New: We've added .docx, .pptx, and .xlsx to our file tracking feature as these are uploadable by WordPress by default and are commonly uploaded filetypes (and complement the existing .doc, .ppt, and .xls tracking we already have).
+We removed .exe, .js, and .tgz as they cannot be uploaded in WordPress by default and were not commonly used (however these can be added if desired on the file download tracking setting).
+- New: Previously in MonsterInsights we did not track administrators, and on multisite super administrators, by default.
+Starting with this release, editors will also now be excluded from tracking, to prevent them from skewing the analytics data for a site.
+- New: You can now change the roles able to adjust MonsterInsights settings prior to authenticating.
+This allows agencies flexibility in workflow if they do not give clients access to the administrator role to be able to authenticate their site.
+- Tweak: We've adjusted the error messages some users were getting revolving around SSL certificates to make them more clear on the action they need to perform to fix it.
+- Fixed: We've fixed a bug in the Safari web browser where there was some unintented padding on the Charlie overlay.
+- Fixed: We've adjusted the dashboard widget so that if a user cannot save settings, it won't suggest they go to the setup wizard but rather to contact a site administrator.
+- Fixed: We've fixed an edge case on multisite that would have prevented some users who saved a manual UA code from being able to remove (rather than replace) it.
+- Fixed: We've fixed an extreme edge case in link tracking where if a user is linking to a different domain B from domain A, if domain B's name is in domain A (such as monsterinsights.com and getmonsterinsights.com) this will now be correctly determined to be an outbound link instead of an internal link.

 = 7.9.0: October 2, 2019 =
 - New: Welcome to Project Delight Phase 2!
 Over this and the next several major releases, we're going to be focusing on polishing MonsterInsights and it's addons.
 You can learn more about our Project Delight initative on our blog at monsterinsights.com/blog/.
 - New: We added a Quick Links menu so you can suggest features and find help easier